Contact Lenses & Eye Care

 Contact lenses are a safe and convenient way to correct your vision — as long as they are worn and cared for properly.
 Engaging in risky behavior when it comes to your lenses can put you at risk of developing eye infections or cause eye damage.

 So, if you wear contact lenses, continue reading to learn the correct contact lens protocol.
-To ask any questions about your contact lenses or schedule a contact lens consultation, call Anderson Family Vision Care in Winnipeg North today.
+To ask any questions about your contact lenses or schedule a contact lens consultation, call Anderson Family Vision Care in Winnipeg North (McPhillips) today.

 The Do’s of Contact Lens Wear and Care